Homeless mothers and children are many times more likely to be assaulted and molested.

-It is painful and stunning to me that my community appears clueless as to why teacher turnover, school failure and dropout rates are so high, why 90% of the youth in the juvenile justice system have come through child protection systems and why 2/3 of the kids in juvenile justice have diagnosable mental illness and half of these youth have multiple, serious and chronic conditions,
+My community appears clueless to why teacher turnover, school failure and dropout rates are so high, why 90% of the youth in the juvenile justice system have come through child protection systems and why 2/3 of the kids in juvenile justice have diagnosable mental illness and half of these youth have multiple, serious and chronic conditions,

 My troubled state ward children do so much damage and cause so much pain to themselves and the people of my community (then they grow up and do it again).

 How can we fail to see the many millions of dollars and decades violence and state ward living my kids live plus the terror they visit on the rest of us.